Missoula Cemetery: Unmarked graves

 In 1903, the Northern Pacific Railway purchased nearly 400 gravesites in Missoula's Cemetery for Japanese laborers who worked for the railway company.
 These sites were bought for the purpose of burying 100 bodies of those who died while working on the railroad in Plains, Montana.

 Most of these sites remain unmarked, with a select few bearing Japanese script across the tombstones.
 Japanese tombstones were typically made of standard marble and stood at about three feet off the ground.
 Most of the Japanese grave sites in Missoula's cemetery have no markings of this kind.
 This is due in part to the fact that Japanese immigrants didn't always bring their entire families over; therefore there was no one to write an epitaph for them.

-The Japanese workers employed by the Great Northern Railway typically made considerably less than white workers.
-The Japanese made 90 cents per ten-hour day, compared to Whites making $1.45.

 In 1864, Congress made it possible for the Northern Pacific Railway to purchase and advance production on nearly 14 million acres of land between Minnesota and Oregon, which is how so many Japanese ended up in the Missoula Cemetery.
 Missoula's own A.B.
 Hammond collaborated with the Northern Pacific and create wood mills, railroad ties, and other essentials for the railroad and its workers.